-I currently work two days per week in private practice, while also continuing to work for the NHS in a Mental Health Crisis Team and within a Psychotherapy Team.
+I currently work two and a half days per week in private practice, while also continuing to work for the NHS in a Community Mental Health Team.
 As a Practitioner I belong to the BACP who are my professional body.
 I am a ‘Registered Member’, this means that I abide by their ethical framework while working as an Integrative Therapist and that I undertake frequent continuing professional development to keep up to date with current practice while also receiving regular supervision to make sure my work is clinically safe.
 A copy of the commitments we make as members of the BACP while working therapeutically can be found by clicking here.

 Qualifications & Specialist Training

 - Registered Member MBACP of the British Association for Counselling and Psychotherapy (BACP)

 - Professional Diploma in Therapeutic Counselling (RACC)

 - Dialectical Behaviour Therapy (DBT) Intensive Training (British Isles DBT Training)

 - Certificate in Online and Telephone Counselling

 As part of my on-going professional development I frequently attend courses and study days that are related to my practice, courses attended include:

 - Online Therapy CPD Training: Telehealth for Mental Health Professionals (PESI UK)